gdwnldsKSC/WinQEMU/ReadMe.md

 WinQemu buils the dll, WinQemuTest builds the exe to actually use it

-Hardcoded to use D:\Images\ for files.
+Hardcoded to use D:\Images\ for files. - this is not exactly true anymore as we now have functional parameters for everything. -L specifies where vgabios.bin is, -bios where... the main bios is, and -hda where the disk image is. small.ffs is NetBSD 1.2

+Check "WinQemuTest.exe -help" for BIOS options, as by default it skips boot menu per default configuration from upstream codebase.

 # Building instructions